JasperVek/MovTrailerWEBAPI/MovieTrailerWEBAPI/ReadMe.txt

 A JsonHelper has been made to help deserialize the imdb-api and youtube-api json string, because deserializing this input directly didn't work so it had to be broken down into its elements

+Caching works for top10 movies and movieSearch, which is all the functionality that the MovieController uses to generate the views

 	Not implemented
-Caching was not implemented yet, and I might update this today because it is interesting and it should be able to work It is also needed because otherwise the API calls would go to its limit fairly quickly

 I've wasted too much time on getting a popup video to work with Magnific-popup, which just wouldn't work So a new tab will be opened by clicking on a movie poster, which will now open youtube without a link because the youtube-api is done for today